Presented by Fuel and Encounter

-A day trip to the Natural History Museum turns to tragedy when the death of a daughter leaves one family as hollow as the old bones of the blue whale.
-Back at home, her parents attempt to make sense of the unimaginable in ways as unpredictable as the incident itself whilst children storm the stage around them.
+When a day trip to the Natural History Museum turns to tragedy, one family is left as hollow as the cold bones of the blue whale.
+At home, they attempt to make sense of the unimaginable in ways as unpredictable as the incident itself.

 Gallery Images: Chris Nash